Same-sex marriage in Tennessee: Developments after legalization

+Legislative action

 On January 20, 2016, a House subcommittee voted 1–4 to reject a bill called the Natural Marriage Defense Act which sought to overrule the Supreme Court ruling.
 Representative Mike Carter had concerns over the legal basis for ignoring the Supreme Court's ruling, labeling it "nullification".
 Carter was joined by another Republican and two Democrats in rejecting the bill.
 The Natural Marriage Defense Act was reintroduced to the Tennessee General Assembly on February 8, 2017, with 13 Republican cosponsors.
 According to legislative analysts, the bill would have cost the state over $9 million if approved.
 Opponents argued that the bill was unconstitutional and a violation of Obergefell.
 On March 29, a House subcommittee decided to delay debate on the bill until at least 2018.
 In January 2018, the bill was withdrawn.
 It was reintroduced in February 2019, but died without a vote.

 In 2022, Representative Tom Leatherwood introduced a bill that would have allowed opposite-sex couples to file marriage "contracts" based on common-law marriage principles, but the contracts would not have been available to same-sex couples.
 The bill was cosponsored by 18 other Republican lawmakers, and its companion bill in the Senate was introduced by Senator Janice Bowling.
 Leatherwood said, "So, all this bill does is give an alternative form of marriage for those pastors and other individuals who have a conscientious objection to the current pathway to marriage in our law."
 Critics argued that it was a "deliberate effort" to circumvent Obergefell and could lead to costly legal battles.
 Representative Mike Stewart quickly pointed out that the bill did not contain an age limit.
 Representative Torrey Harris asked Leatherwood to file an amendment explicitly barring minors from the process, which Leatherwood initially chose not to do.
 News of the omission of an age limit spread fast, and caused fierce backlash from civil society.
 The bill was widely mocked, and some worried the move helped reinforce stereotypes regarding Tennessee as "backward".
 The sponsors reacted to the backlash by amended their bill to include an age limit, and Leathwood stated, "Yes, I am opposed to child marriages."
 Nonetheless, social media posts continued to circulate that the bill would have legalized child marriage in Tennessee.
 Occupy Democrats wrote on Facebook, "Tennessee Republicans are advancing a 'marry little kids' bill that will allow them to marry children of any age."
 Representative Johnny Garrett also pointed out that the bill did not prohibit polygamous marriage contracts.
 Despite being amended by the sponsors, the bill continued to be opposed by several Republican and Democratic politicians.
 Civil rights attorney Abby Rubenfeld said, "This argument that it is going to set up two separate paths to marriage is blatantly unconstitutional in violation of the Obergefell decision, which is the law of the land."
 The bill was sent to summer study on April 13, which effectively killed it for that legislative session.